<big>Glossary of Painting Terms</big>(As of July 2003)

 Features such as improved grindability, strength, and adhesion.

 of specific gravity and corrosion protection.
-You can also create surface effects.
+They can also have surface effects.

 How to create